-TNA’s CaPT Advisory Group was established in 2017 to maintain strong engagement and information exchange between TNA and the circus and physical theatre industry locally, nationally and internationally.
-Meeting quarterly, the five members are on a two-year tenure.
+TNA’s CaPT Advisory Committee was established in 2017 to maintain strong engagement and information exchange between TNA and the circus and physical theatre industry locally, nationally and internationally.
+Meeting quarterly, the eight members are on a two-year tenure.

-Simone Schinkel is the TNA staff contact for all thing CaPT.
+Steph Cox is the TNA staff contact for all things CaPT.

 JASCHA BOYCE (SA)

 Jascha Boyce is a founding member and company director of Gravity & Other Myths (GOM), the Adelaide based acrobatics and physical theatre company.
 Aside from her physical and creative involvement in the company’s past and present productions she is responsible for key aspects of GOM’s present endeavors and future direction.
 In addition to her work with GOM Jascha has recently launched Pulsing Heart, a creative studio crafting gutsy and bold immersive activations and participatory art installations.
 After over 25 years of training, teaching and performing, Jascha now focuses her creative passion and drive as a core member of GOM and the creative producer of Pulsing Heart, pushing the boundaries of new circus and participatory art through simplicity, honesty and innovation.